commodity-js/commodity/packages/commodity/README.md

 ### `.try(prototype)`

-Use a prototype instead of the original when resolving a product's suppliers or justInTime suppliers.
+Use a prototype instead of the original when resolving a product's suppliers or assemblers.

 ```ts
 const modifiedSupplier = originalSupplier.try(prototypeSupplier)